edgelesssys/constellation/docs/docs/architecture/overview.md

 For both, the process for joining the cluster is identical.
 First, the Bootstrapper running on a _new node_ contacts the JoinService of the existing cluster.
 The JoinService verifies the remote-attestation statement of the new node using the attestation config stored in etcd.
-On success, an aTLS connection between the two is created, which is used mainly for the following (see the the [interface definition](https://github.com/edgelesssys/constellation/blob/main/joinservice/joinproto/join.proto) for a comprehensive list of exchanged data):
+On success, an aTLS connection between the two is created, which is used mainly for the following (see the [interface definition](https://github.com/edgelesssys/constellation/blob/main/joinservice/joinproto/join.proto) for a comprehensive list of exchanged data):

 1. The new node sends a certificate signing request (CSR) for its _node certificate_ to the JoinService.
 1. The JoinService issues a corresponding certificate with a lifetime of one year and sends it to the new node.